bradmwalker/wanmap/README.md

 * Scan large networks more quickly by distributing scans to multiple localized agents.
 * Determine or validate firewall policy by comparing scan results from two agents.
-* Easily demo or develop WANmap with the bundled [mininet](http://mininet.org) virtual WAN testbed.
+* Easily demo or develop WANmap with the virtual WAN testbed.

 ## License